Healthcare providers and patients with intellectual and developmental disabilities, working together to improve the health of everyone.

 What is the Inclusive Healthcare Partnership Project?

-IHPP has two goals:
+IHPP has two main goals:

 How is the Inclusive Healthcare Partnership Project supported?